junxit/us-congress-bills-109/metadata.md

 - 2006-04-06 — Introduced in Senate
 - 2006-04-06 — Read twice and referred to the Committee on the Judiciary.
 - 2006-04-06 — Sponsor introductory remarks on measure.
 (CR S3217-3218)
+- 2006-05-25 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2006-05-25 — Committee on the Judiciary.
+Reported by Senator Specter with an amendment in the nature of a substitute.
+Without written report.
+- 2006-05-25 — Committee on the Judiciary.
+Reported by Senator Specter with an amendment in the nature of a substitute.
+Without written report.
+- 2006-05-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 452.